ItanuRomero/talking-code/README.md

 # talking-code
- Code using your speech as a IDE
+ Code using your speech as a editor